 Making an Impact at Work: Why it Matters and How to Do It

 Where is purpose derived from in the workplace?
 According to Imperative, purpose comes from the relationships we form, the impact we have, and the personal growth we experience.
 This is the second entry in Operation Warm’s three-part series on finding purpose in the workplace through Relationships, Impact, and Growth (RIG).
 Today, we’ll focus on impact.
-See part one on relationships here.
+See part one on relationships here and part three on growth here.

 People strive to make an impact on their workplace.
 It is human nature to ‘leave our mark’ and make the world a better place than we found it.
 This can be done in many ways big and small.